-The rotary or turn switch offers the facility of controlling a large number of circuits a local position by using one switch.
-The three-heat switch is one of the most common apples of the rotary switch.
-Others include the switches used on switchboards in onjunction with ammeters and voltmeters on three-phase systems to indicate phase-tohase currents and voltages.
+The rotary or turn switch offers the facility of controlling a large number of circuits from a local position by using one switch.
+The three-heat switch is one of the most common examples of the rotary switch.
+Others include the switches used on switchboards in enjunction with ammeters and voltmeters on three-phase systems to indicate phase-to-

-Many banks of contacts can be fitted to a rotary switch so that complete control of ircuits is available.
+Many banks of contacts can be fitted to a rotary switch so that complete control of creuits is available.
 Generally the currents are not large: 15 A is the usual limit.